MarkWinkler/MarkWinkler.github.io/README.md

 I have passed my website along to family members.
 They tested on laptop and phones.
 The feedback received was positive.
 They really liked the simplicity of the website.
 There was no problem with navigation or opening any of the additional windows.

 One of the highlighted elements that they really liked was how much the website changed on larger devices and even on phones if it was tiled 90 degrees.
+The different colours for menu items was praised and the simpicity of layout and amount of information was liked.

 A negative point highlighted, which I have missed was the main title of the page, was misspelt.
 Instead of Portfolio it was Portolio.
 Good thing that this was spotted, as somehow, I have missed that completely.
+Another negative point was that the `border-radius` animation seemed to be slow.
+I then deducted that this type of anmation is perhaps a bit too much to include and fading in the elements would be enough.

 ## References